-The 2018 tournament will be held on Saturday, June 2.
-The Estero Kayak Challenge is a one day, multi-species, catch and release, tournament targeting Rockfish, Lingcod, and Cabezon.
+The 2019 tournament will be held on Saturday, June 1.
+The Estero Kayak Challenge is a one day, multi-species tournament targeting Rockfish, Lingcod, and Cabezon.
 This year’s tournament takes place at Leffingwell Landing in Cambria, CA. This area offers spectacular fishing in one of the most beautiful areas of California’s Central Coast.

 All divisions and awards are based on overall length in inches –